valkey-io/valkey-doc/commands/georadius.md

 Since `GEORADIUS` and `GEORADIUSBYMEMBER` have a `STORE` and `STOREDIST` option they are technically flagged as writing commands in the Valkey command table.
 For this reason read-only replicas will flag them, and Valkey Cluster replicas will redirect them to the master instance even if the connection is in read-only mode (see the `READONLY` command of Valkey Cluster).

-Breaking the compatibility with the past was considered but rejected, at least for Redis 4.0, so instead two read-only variants of the commands were added.
+Two read-only variants of the commands were added.
 They are exactly like the original commands but refuse the `STORE` and `STOREDIST` options.
 The two variants are called `GEORADIUS_RO` and `GEORADIUSBYMEMBER_RO`, and can safely be used in replicas.

 @examples